Victor-Security/RoundRobinizer/README.md

 ### Input and Output Formats

 - **Input**: A plain text file (`.txt`) with one URL per line.
-- **Output**: A plain text file with URLs reordered in a round-robin pattern.
+- **Output**: A plain text file with URLs reordered in a round-robin pattern or fuzzed URLs based on provided patterns.

 ### Command-Line Usage